MiTTNS/STARcalc/README.md

 3. [documentation page for tabs.executeScript](https://developer.chrome.com/extensions/tabs#method-executeScript)
   * this is what we actually use over content scripts

+## Further work to be done:
+* Options page: build out the options page to allow users to change out hours of opperation for times like summer
+* Paid button: once a fee has been calculated the extension should allow the user to specify that the fee has been paid.
+Doing so would add a line to a Google Sheets spreadsheet that the sups could refrence.
+I have some refrences that could be helpful in making this but I still need to make sure they are good.

 # Below is file explanations
 ### popup.js